-Winter is in full force in Toronto (and in many parts of the world) so I thought I’d share a warm, hearty, nourishing lemon tahini chickpea soup recipe for my blog that my amazing student, Julia, developed.
+Winter is in full force in Toronto (and in many parts of the world) so I thought I’d share a warm, hearty, nourishing Lemon Chickpea Vegetable Orzo Soup recipe for my blog that my amazing student, Julia, developed.
 I’ve been craving hot soups and one-pot meals since the winter weather made its debut.

 Soups are a wonderful dish to meal prep because they are easy, made in one pot, and you can easily freeze them.
 Soups are also a great way to form a complete meal loaded with vegetables, protein, and high-fibre carbohydrates.
 Many people create a New Year goal to start meal prepping more so be sure to add this one to your list!